-• Currently 39,000 tons of yard waste organic material is collected by the Cities of Fort Collins and Loveland and the projected tonnage is 70,000 tons in 2050.
+Currently 39,000 tons of yard waste organic material is collected by the Cities of Fort Collins and Loveland and the projected tonnage is 70,000 tons in 2050.
 It is

-- The O&M costs associated with the yard waste organic processing facility include annual operations and transfer haul costs totaling \$910 thousand annually.
+- anticipated that the yard waste organic processing facility would capture an additional 10 percent over the projected tonnage.
+Yard waste materials would be captured at the processing facility. - The O&M costs associated with the yard waste organic processing facility include annual operations and transfer haul costs totaling \$910 thousand annually.
 It is anticipated useful life of the organics processing facility will be at least 25 years. - The SROI analysis compares the yard waste organic processing facility to the Base Case.
 With a 4 percent discount rate, a \$17.5 million investment would result in \$102.9 million in total benefits and a benefit-cost ratio of 5.89.

-Construction & Demolition Waste Processing Facility (C&D)
+7 Construction & Demolition Waste Processing Facility (C&D)